shivannis/xandr-docs-public/xandr-docs/articles/bidders/buying-microsoft-casual-games--windows-o-o-apps.md

 ---
 title: Bidders - Buy Microsoft Casual Games (Windows O&O Apps)
-description: In this article, learn how to buy and target Microsoft Casual Games within the Windows O&O apps. ms.date: 10/28/2023
+description: In this article, learn how to buy and target Microsoft Casual Games within the Windows O&O apps, offering a range of fun and engaging options for users. ms.date: 10/28/2023
 ---